Registration Information and Forms

 Please read these guidelines before going to the registration forms.
 NOTE: Your applications must be signed by your teachers.
 Photocopies of signatures are not allowed.

 All competing dancers must register annually (late fee penalty, postmarked after February 15 will be collected).
-All cards will be validated with a sticker and for 2013 the sticker will be WHITE with GOLD lettering.
+All cards will be validated with a sticker and for 2017 the sticker will be WHITE with BLUE lettering.
 All cards expire on December 31 and new cards must be applied for before competing at the dancer's first competition of the next year.

 Following are the general guidelines for registration.
 Regional Registrars, organizers and teachers are requested to remember that everyone is expected to follow the guidelines.
 We should err on the side of the dancer when making reasonable and fair exceptions.